baludoddi/primilyNew/src/pages/home/index.md

     card1:
       description: >-
-        A major chunk of the business comes through phone and if any call goes unanswered, it simply means you are missing out on leads.
+        A major chunk of the business comes through phone and if any call goes unanswered, it simply means you are missing out on business.
       head: No Lost Calls
     card2:
       description: >-